 Quoted from [9]: “We note that DOT envisions DSRC units in every new motor vehicle for life-saving communications.
 To ensure interoperability and robust safety/public safety [10] communications among these DSRC devices nationwide, we adopt the standard supported by most commenters and developed under an accredited standard setting process (ASTM E2213-03 or “ASTM-DSRC”).
 [10]

-We refer herein to “safety/public safety” communication interchangeably because DSRCS involves both safety of life communication transmitted from any vehicle, e.g., vehicle-to-vehicle imminent crash warnings, as well as communication transmitted by public safety entities, e.g., infrastructure-to-vehicle intersection collision warnings.
+We refer herein to “safety/public safety” communication interchangeably because DSRC involves both safety-of-life communication transmitted from any vehicle, e.g., vehicle-to-vehicle imminent crash warnings, as well as communication transmitted by public safety entities, e.g., infrastructure-to-vehicle intersection collision warnings.

 Fair coexistence, backward compatibility, and interoperability are required characteristics of the Next Generation V2X amendment under development in IEEE 802.11.
 There are two aspects of V2X communication that argue for these requirements: